-4.5 Severn Trent Water (STW) has the responsibility to maintain foul, surface and combined public sewers in Tewkesbury Borough so that they can effectively drain the area.
-STW ensures that the public sewer system has the capacity to accept flows from new developments.
-To provide the necessary capacity STW may require planning conditions to be imposed on planning permissions requiring the delay of any connection to the sewerage system until the additional capacity to accommodate the development is provided.
-STW will be a statutory consultee on future developments.
+4.5 Severn Trent Water (STW) and Thames Water (TW) have the responsibility to maintain foul, surface and combined public sewers in Tewkesbury Borough so that they can effectively drain the area.
+They ensure that the public sewer system has the capacity to accept flows from new developments.
+To provide the necessary capacity they may require planning conditions to be imposed on planning permissions requiring the delay of any connection to the sewerage system until the additional capacity to accommodate the development is provided.
+Depending on location; STW or TW will be a statutory consultee on future developments.